eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   IMPORTANT: While not necessarily deprecated, this bind has been supplanted by the RAWT bind as of 1.9.0.
 You probably want to be using RAWT, not RAW.

   Description: previous versions of Eggdrop required a special compile option to enable this binding, but it's now standard.
 The keyword is either a numeric, like "368", or a keyword, such as "PRIVMSG". "from" will be the server name or the source user (depending on the keyword); flags are ignored.
 The order of the arguments is identical to the order that the IRC server sends to the bot.
 The pre-processing only splits it apart enough to determine the keyword.
-If the proc returns 1, Eggdrop will not process the line any further (this could cause unexpected behavior in some cases).
+If the proc returns 1, Eggdrop will not process the line any further (this could cause unexpected behavior in some cases), although RAWT binds are processed before RAW binds (and thus, a RAW bind cannot block a RAWT bind).
 The RAW bind does not support the IRCv3 message-tags capability, please see RAWT for more information.

   Module: server